The moduli space of multi-scale differentials: Prong-matched differentials

 \begin{df} The \emph{\Teichmuller space $\OBnoGRC$ of flat surfaces of type $(\mu,\eL)$} is the space of tuples $(X,f, \bfz, \eta)$ where $(X,f,\bfz)$ is a marked (in the sense of Definition~\ref{def:marking}) pointed stable curve with enhanced pinched multicurve~$\eL$ and where $\eta = \{\eta_v\}_{v \in V(\eL)}$ is a collection of not identically zero meromorphic one-forms of type~$\mu$ that have order $\pm \kappa_e - 1$ at~$e^+$ and $e^-$, respectively, for any edge $e \in \Gamma(\eL)$. \end{df}

-To construct $\OBnoGRC$ as an analytic space, we take a finite unramified cover of the product of the twisted Hodge bundles over the \Teichmuller spaces for the components of $\Sigma \setminus \eL$ that encodes the identification of the marked points that are paired to form nodes.
-Then the subset defined by the vanishing conditions of~$\eta$ along~$\bfz$ and at the nodes is the moduli space~$\OBnoGRC$.
+To construct $\OBnoGRC$ as an analytic space, we take the product of the twisted Hodge bundles over the \Teichmuller spaces for the components of $\Sigma \setminus \eL$ (with additional labeled marked points that arise from half-edges in $\Lambda$) and take a finite quotient to get rid of the symmetries of the graph $\Gamma (\Lambda)$ (eg two parallel edges with the same enhancement).
+Then the subset defined by the vanishing conditions of~$\eta$ along~$\bfz$ and pole orders at the nodes is the space~$\OBnoGRC$.

 The group $(\CC^*)^{V(\eL)}$ acts on $\OBnoGRC$ with quotient $\BPteich$, since the one-forms $\eta_v$ are uniquely determined up to scale by the required vanishing conditions encoded in an enhanced multicurve.